IncentroBA/listviewMessageIfEmpty/README.md

 ## Description
-Pluggable web widget to display custom text in case a listview is empty
+Pluggable web widget to display custom text in case a listview is empty.
+The widget also works with nested listviews.

 ## Typical usage scenario
 When an empty listview should have a custom message in case it's empty.